splunk/dsp-plugins-sdk/README.md

 $ ./gradlew uploadPlugin -PPLUGIN_ID=<id> -PPLUGIN_MODULE=dsp-plugin-examples
 ```

-Now the three functions `join-strings`, `map-expand` and `variable-write-log` in the example should be available in DSP function registry and can be used to create pipelines.
+Now the three functions `join_strings`, `map_expand` and `variable_write_log` in the example should be available in DSP function registry and can be used to create pipelines.

 ## API Documentation